 Rid It Of Useless Redirects

-Redirects are important for helping a site to maintain its structure around redesigns, promotions, and other functions, however, every new direction the page takes before its final destinations increases the load time that much more.
+Redirects are important for helping a site maintain its structure around redesigns, promotions, and other functions.
+Every new direction the page takes before its final destination, however, increases the load time that much more.

 Your site might just be the talk of the town with its beautiful eye-catching graphics.
 Though, if not optimized correctly, your site’s page speed will pay the price.
 Optimizing them can look like saving them in an optimal format at an optimal compression.